pvelchev/afi/README.md

-# afi
-Advanced Fileupload Input jQuery + Bootstrap plugin
+# AFI - Advanced Fileupload Input  for jQuery + Bootstrap plugin

 This is still in progress work